Anchor Sight Word Retention with Simple Movement Exercises This article provides information on how you…

 Slow Processing: 3 Personality Characteristics to Watch for in Kids that Struggle with Slow Processing

-What I found as I worked with kids that showed slow processing signs is that the majority of students with slow processing fit into one of three personality categories, generally.
-Once we identified the unique personality category the child fell into, we could focus the program, communication, and motivators individually to maximize the growth and success of these hard-working kids.
+A majority of students that displayed signs of slow processing generally fit into one of three personality categories.
+Once you identify the unique personality category the child falls into, you can focus the program, communication, and motivators individually to maximize the growth and success of these hard-working kids.

-As I began to see more students with slow processing issues, I found a book written by Ellen Braaten and Brian Willoughby, called Bright Kids Who Can’t Keep Up.
-I was thrilled to see they were describing exactly what I had been experiencing at our learning center.
-They actually describe the three different personality categories of kids that struggle with slow processing speed and the different methods they use to help each one with their specific needs.
+Bright Kids Who Can’t Keep Up, written by Ellen Braaten and Brian Willoughby, describes the three different personality categories of kids that struggle with slow processing speed and the different methods they use to help each one with their specific needs.

 It’s important to remember, kids will naturally find a way to deal with slow processing.
 There will always be a defense mechanism that they come up with to help them academically as well as socially.
-I recognized many of these signs in my own son and used many of the ideas to help.
 Here are the three unique groups of personality categories your child may fall into if they struggle with slow processing speed.

 Chill Kids or Too Cool Kids

-I often think of some of my students as “too cool” to describe their personality traits, but in Bright Kids Who Can’t Keep Up, they call these children the “Chill kids.”
+Some students come off as “too cool” when it comes to their personality traits, but in Bright Kids Who Can’t Keep Up, they call these children the “Chill kids.”
 The best way to describe these kids is “they are just chill.”
 Life moves at a slower rate and they are ok with it.
 The chill kid takes slow processing on like a badge of honor.
 These laid back kids will say things like, “relax man,” “just chill,” “it’s cool, no worries.”
 Sometimes, they will make fun of their peers that turn in assignments quickly or win academic achievements.

 One of the factors that plays a role in the “chill child’s” academic success is the attitude and teaching style of their teacher.
-I have seen the differences in these types of students when they transition from a teacher that valued speed to a teacher that understood and valued the take it easy approach.
+There are differences in these types of students when they transition from a teacher that valued speed to a teacher that understood and valued the take it easy approach.
 When the teacher valued the take it easy approach, the student became more involved with the class and had pride in getting assignments done.
-The teacher was more willing to work with the student, which also made him more cooperative and easier to work with when he was at our center.

-I always feel like our anxious students were nervous all the time.
+Kids who are anxious, are typically nervous a majority of the time.
 Nervous about what they are missing, nervous about keeping up with homework and schoolwork, and nervous about staying up to pace with their friends and peers.
 In Bright Kids Who Can’t Keep Up, the authors masterfully describe the following about the anxious kids:

 “Their already weak processing speed causes them to be anxious, and their anxiety slows them down even further.
 At home (and sometimes at school) they appear anxious and have meltdowns when presented with tasks they know they can’t do.
 If they have a teacher who understands anxiety and who doesn’t put a premium on speed, they’ll tend to do well, but a teacher who values quickness and perfection is typically a bad match for this type of child.”

-I can identify these cute kids immediately because I have a daydreamer myself.
-It’s like she is always preoccupied with something else on her mind or she is confused with what she needs to be doing.
+Kids who like to daydream are usually easy to identify.
+It’s like they are always preoccupied with something else on their mind or they are confused with what they need to be doing.
 These types of kids are considered “lost kids.”
 You may find your child showing up in the wrong room or at the wrong time (and not just occasionally).
 These kids don’t really act chill or anxious, they can appear overwhelmed and they may not know where to start on a project or assignment.

 What does Slow Processing Mean?